-Pursuant to Market Rule 1 § 13.3.4(c), the ISO filed on July 1 to terminate a portion of the following CSOs held by Project Sponsor Enerwise Global Technologies Inc. (d/b/a CPower): Resource Nos.
+On August 23, the FERC accepted the termination of a portion of the following CSOs held by Project Sponsor Enerwise Global Technologies Inc. (d/b/a CPower): Resource Nos.
 16687, 37996, 38122, 38123, 38132, and 38136.
-The ISO indicated that, upon FERC acceptance of the filing, the ISO will draw down the applicable amount of financial assurance provided by CPower with respect to the applicable portions of the CSOs to be terminated.
-NEPOOL filed a doc-less intervention on July 8.
-Comments on this filing were due on or before July 22; none were filed.
-This mater is pending before the FERC.
+The ISO will draw down the applicable amount of financial assurance provided by CPower with respect to the applicable portions of the CSOs to be terminated.
+Unless the August 23 order is challenged, portions of the CSOs will be terminated as described and this proceeding will be concluded.
 If you have any questions concerning this matter, please contact Pat Gerity (860-275-0533; pmgerity@daypitney.com).